Leo Cárdenas: Personal life

-Despite having come to the United States in 1956, and twice being married to American women, Cárdenas never got around to applying for American citizenship.
+Despite coming to the United States in 1956 and twice being married to American women, Cárdenas never sought American citizenship.
 He has eight children.
 In 1998, Cárdenas was sentenced to three months in jail for assault, after breaking out the windows of a car that his wife and a male co-worker were sitting in, and breaking the man's arm with a bat.

 Cárdenas lives in Cincinnati and makes regular appearances at the Reds Hall of Fame, Great American Ball Park and every December at Reds Fest.